 Diodes are available in many different forms and specs.
 Below are some of the important forms that are commonly used in electrical circuits:

-Power rectifiers Diodes: have similar attributes and characteristics like a small signal diode, but these are rated to handle significant magnitudes of current.
+Power rectifiers Diodes: have similar attributes and characteristics like a small and medium power diode, but these are rated to handle significant magnitudes of current.
 These are mounted over big metal enclosures that help absorb and dissipate unwanted heat and distribute it across an attached heatsink plate.
+Example: NTE5991

 Zener Diode: This is a special type of diode characterized with a specific reverse breakdown voltage.
 Meaning, zener diodes can work like a voltage-limiting switch.
 Zener diodes are rated with absolute breakdown voltages (Vz) that may range from 2 to 200 volts.